wp-plugins/cache-tweets-widget/readme.txt

 == Screenshots ==

 1. screenshot-1.(png)
 	shows the screenshot of how the widget looks like once it is installed.

+2. screenshot-2.(png)
+	shows the screenshot of how the widget looks like before it is installed.

 == Upgrade Notice ==